"The UK SpeedTrap Guide"

 Some systems rely completely on lasers or radar, while others such as Snooper or Road Angel use them in combination with GPS coverage.

 As I understand it the following may be banned.
 Radar Detectors and Laser Jammers.
+GPS is not going to be banned.

 The ACTUAL statement from the Department for Transport is: